JMRosenberg12/Budget-Tracker/README.md

 The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

-Offline Functionality:

-Enter deposits offline
+Offline Functionality: Enter deposits & exprenses offline.

-Enter expenses offline

-When brought back online:

-Offline entries should be added to tracker.
+When brought back online: Offline entries should be added to tracker.

 User Story:
 As an avid traveller, I want to be able to track my withdrawals and deposits with or without a data/internet connection, so that my account balance is accurate when I am traveling.